x86ptr/x86ptr/README.md

 # About Me
-An enthusiast of OS kernel internals, fuzzing, and RE.
+Student/Researcher.
+Enthusiastic about OS kernel internals, fuzzing, and RE.